gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 Time domain is intuitive.
 You can very easily think about how how physical quantities (like speed or voltage) change over time.

-However, this is not usually how controlls engineers work.
+However, this is not usually how controls engineers work.
 The reason is the same one we ran into right at the end - _differential equations_.
 These are notoriously difficult to solve and work with in the time domain.

-As it turns out, or friends from pure mathemtical fields have devised a whole slew of other tools to use.
+As it turns out, or friends from pure mathematical fields have devised a whole slew of other tools to use.
 You don't have to use _time_ as your independent variable - you can in fact use something else. _Frequency_, or a complex number representing frequency-like information, is the more common choice.
 Just like our quantization assumption, these frequency-domain analysis techniques convert the difficult task of differentiation and integration into simpler tasks like multiplication and division.

 These transforms are not trivial concepts to cover, so I am calling them out of scope for now.
 If you're interested in digging into these topics, the terminology to look up is [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform), [S transform](https://en.wikipedia.org/wiki/S_transform), and [Z transform](https://en.wikipedia.org/wiki/Z-transform).
 These topics are also covered in the [Control Systems in FRC](https://file.tavsys.net/control/controls-engineering-in-frc.pdf) textbook.